aaronkaplan/intelmq/docs/proposal.md

 # Definitions

+## Generic definitions

+`system`: system on this proposal means IntelMQ system.
+`operating system`: operating system on this proposal means the operating systems currently supported by IntelMQ.

 ## Botnet concepts

 **botnet:** is a concept which have the following principles:

 * botnet is a group of bots which are configured with a parameter `botnet: True`.
 * IntelMQ system provides a mechanism to execute just in one command (e.g start/stop/restart/reload/status) actions to all bots which belong to botnet (independently of the `run_mode` parameter).
 Please check additional information related to this process on each botnet action.

+## Process management concept

+* Process management on IntelMQ has two modes on this proposal: systemd and PID.
+Changing on IntelMQ configuration the process management to PID will work as always worked before.
+Using systemd to do process management will rely on systemd to manage the IntelMQ system.

+* **Please note** that only using systemd as process management will allow bots to run onboot, therefore, if IntelMQ system is configured with PID as process management, the `onboot` runtime configuration parameter will be completely ignored by the system.
+The reason why PID process management on boot is not including on this proposal is due the reliability of PID files being used in a production system.

+## Run mode concept

+* The run modes of IntelMQ are: stream and scheduled.
+ * **Stream:** TBD
+ * **Scheduled:** TBD

+## Run Modes with Process Management concept

+* `FIXME`: will be fun to explain this uuhuhuh

 ## Configuration concepts